oracle-quickstart/oci-datastax/README.md

     ls

 ![](./images/01%20-%20git%20clone.png)

+You need to rename `provider.tf.cli -> provider.tf`.
+This is because authentication works slightly differently in ORM vs the CLI.

 We now need to initialize the directory with the module in it.
 This makes the module aware of the OCI provider.
 You can do this by running: